vegather/MOONLogger/README.md

 <br />

-MOON Logger has two options available:
+MOON Logger has two options available, both of which are at the top of MOONLogger.swift:
 - `SHOULD_SAVE_LOG_TO_FILE`: Which sets if the log statements should be saved to a file (off by default).
 - `SHOULD_INCLUDE_TIME`: Which sets if the date and time should be included in the log